The Impact of HVAC Theft on Property Claims

 There are many steps that property owners can take to reduce the risk of HVAC theft and, subsequently, thousands of dollars in insurance losses, including:

-Condensing unit enclosed in security cage to prevent theft
+Condensing units can be enclosed in security cages to prevent theft.

 Be sure to also tune in to The Savvy Adjuster Podcast to hear more from the experts themselves.